Headhunting

 Digital painting of a Mississippian-era priest, with a ceremonial flint mace and a severed head, based on a repousse copper plate.

 Headhunting is the practice of hunting a human and collecting the severed head after killing the victim.
 More portable body parts (such as ear, nose, or scalp) can be taken as trophies, instead.
-Headhunting was practiced in historic times across parts of Europe, East Asia, Oceania, Southeast Asia, South Asia, Mesoamerica, South America, West Africa, and Central Africa.
+Headhunting has been practiced by many cultures throughout the world.

 The headhunting practice has been the subject of intense study within the anthropological community, where scholars try to assess and interpret its social roles, functions, and motivations.
 Anthropological writings explore themes in headhunting that include mortification of the rival, ritual violence, cosmological balance, the display of manhood, cannibalism, dominance over the body and soul of his enemies in life and afterlife, as a trophy and proof of killing (achievement in hunting), show of greatness, prestige by taking on a rival's spirit and power, and as a means of securing the services of the victim as a slave in the afterlife.

 Today's scholars generally agree that headhunting's primary function was ritual and ceremonial.
 It was part of the process of structuring, reinforcing, and defending hierarchical relationships between communities and individuals.
 Some experts theorize that the practice stemmed from the belief that the head contained the victim's "soul matter" or life force, which could be harnessed through its capture.